ecoppen/futuresboard/README.md

 # futuresboard
 A python based scraper and dashboard to monitor the performance of your Binance Futures account.
+A local sqlite3 database `config/futures.db` will be created and automatically updated by the scraper every 5 minutes.

 [Change log](https://github.com/ecoppen/futuresboard/blob/main/CHANGELOG.md)